ishubin/flame-graph-reader/README.md

 Flame Graph Reader
 ==================

 **Flame Graph Reader** - is an interactive, in-browser flame graph visualization tool inspired by the original creator of flame graphs: [Brendan D. Gregg](http://www.brendangregg.com/).
-At this moment is has the following features:
+At this moment Flame Graph Reader has the following features:

 - Regex based annotations.
 - Comparing flame graphs using diff view